wilrojasdev/flutter_gen_ai_chat_ui/docs/USAGE.md

     // You can also clear the input and hide the keyboard },

-  // Control when the keyboard should hide (new in 1.3.0)
+  // Control when the keyboard should hide
   unfocusOnTapOutside: false, // Prevent keyboard from hiding when tapping outside )

-// Completely remove all containers (new in 1.3.0) InputOptions(
+// Completely remove all containers
+InputOptions(
   // Remove the outer container
   useOuterContainer: false,

-  // Also remove the Material widget (new)
+  // Also remove the Material widget
   useOuterMaterial: false,

   // Use decoration on the TextField itself for styling